JsPako/AmazonWatch/README.md

-# AmazonWatch
+# Amazon Watch
-A server and client amazon application for tracking items.
+Application for tracking prices of items on amazon.
+## Scrapped project due to amazon pa api requirements and web scraping limitiations.